Create a Complex Reactor Script

 };

-To begin creating the solution we will implement a single function that performs a lookup for each action type it handles, and delegate to a separate file for each one.
+To begin creating the solution, implement a single function that performs a lookup for each action type it handles.
+Delegate it to a separate file for each one.
 Each of these action type handler files export a single function that returns a promise, thus allowing us to ensure that done()

 is called, and errors are logged to the Platform for analysis.